storageos/tutorials/multitenancy/003-policies.md

-Policies are a simple Attribute-Based Access Control records that are used to permission users (or groups) to namespaces.
-As an admin, you can enable to `dev` group to access the `restricted` namespace:
+Admins can create users (pick a password when prompted):

-`storageos policy create --group dev --namespace restricted`{{execute}}
+`storageos user create --role user devUser`{{execute}}

+assign them to groups:

+`storageos user update --groups dev,test devUser`{{execute}}

+and view all users:

-`storageos policy ls`
+`storageos user ls`{{execute}}

-To log in as different users, set the `--username` and `--password` flags on any command.

-Check that devUser can create and list volumes in the restricted namespace:
+Note that devUser with a `user` role, which means they only have the ability to change their password and have access to the namespaces granted to them via policies.
+The policy we created allows the `dev` group to create and list volumes in the restricted namespace:

-`storageos volume --username=devUser --password=[Enter password] create --namespace restricted myvol`{{execute}}
+`storageos -u devUser -p [...] volume  create --namespace restricted myvol`{{execute}}
-`storageos volume --username=devUser --password=[Enter password] ls`{{execute}}
+`storageos -u devUser -p [...] volume ls`{{execute}}

+Note that you can run commands as a specific user by passing their username and password as flags.